rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🔍 <strong>SEO Manager</strong></summary>

 _Short overview:_
 A comprehensive SEO audit skill for Claude that scans your pages, content, and HTML to reveal ranking opportunities.
-It gives plain English explanations, clear scores, and copy-paste fixes to boo[...]
+It gives plain English explanations, clear scores, and copy-paste fixes to boost your search visibility.

 - **Key features:**
     - Audits on-page, technical, and content SEO signals